seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 == Frequently Asked Questions ==
 =How do I create a footnote?=
-Use footnotes in your posts by enclosing them in double parenthesis, ((like this)).
+Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn]

 =Can I customize the styles of footnotes?=
 If you want to customize the styles, you can do so by overriding the following styles in custom CSS for your theme: